posl/sugihara_record_resolver/README.md

 ```

 ### Dataset OSS URLs
-We provide dataset OSS urls in 'list' directory.
+We provide dataset OSS urls in `list` directory.
 (Note that some of the links may no longer be valid.)

 ```